Home/Blog/Lifestyle/Diet/Uric Acid and Gout Diet: What to Eat, What to Avoid, and Why It Matters

 • Avoid: Organ meats (liver, kidneys), red meat (beef, lamb, pork), and game meats.

 • Why: These meats are rich in purines, which break down into uric acid during digestion.
-Excessive uric acid can lead to the formation of crystals, causing inflammation and contributing to gout.
+Excessive uric acid can lead to the formation of crystals, which cause inflammation and contribute to the development of gout.
 Cutting down on these meats helps manage uric acid levels and reduces the risk of gout attacks.

 2) Seafood- High in Purines